BenJolly13/covid-trackntrace/README.md

 # covid-trackntrace
-Web application to track and trace students with COVID 19
+Web application to track and trace students with COVID 19 (onlinetnt.py is the most updated python script)